AnomSeer: Reinforcing Multimodal LLMs to Reason for Time-Series Anomaly Detection: Experimental Details

-We follow the common plotting conventions used in prior work on MLLMs~\citep{xu2025can,zhou2024can,zhang2025timemaster} to ensure fairness.
+\paragraph{Time-Series Image Input.} We follow the common plotting conventions used in prior work on MLLMs~\citep{xu2025can,zhou2024can,zhang2025timemaster} to ensure fairness.
 The line plots do not include shaded or highlighted regions, and anomalous intervals are not explicitly marked.
 Each time-series image is rendered at a resolution of $805 \times 124$ pixels.